hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_restore.rst

 committed after the chosen timestamp will be lost.
 On the other hand, any SV not committed to the chosen timestamp will have to either completely re-onboarded, or copy over a data dump from another SV that is caught up to the chosen timestamp.
 This a tradeoff to be discussed among the SVs at the time of recovery.

+It is beneficial to err on the side of going a bit further back in time than the last agreed upon ACS commitment.
+Going back 15 minutes further is probably a good rule of thumb, as most validators have at least two transactions every round, which means that validator participants will have recorded transactions after the selected timestamp, enabling them to get a clean dump with the selected timestamp.

 Creating a Data Dump from the SV App
 ++++++++++++++++++++++++++++++++++++